Building Kohn-Sham potentials for ground and excited states: Properties of the dual problem

 \subsection{Definitions}

-Let $d \in \N \backslash \acs{0}$ and let $\Omega \subset \R^d$ be a (bounded or unbounded) open set with Lipschitz boundary, representing the space in which our quantum system lives.
+Let $d \in \N \backslash \acs{0}$ and in all the document, $\Omega \subset \R^d$ denotes a (bounded or unbounded) connected open set with Lipschitz boundary, representing the space in which our quantum system lives.
 We do not consider spin degrees of freedom but our results can be extended in this way without complications.
 We define